Framework (office suite): Components

 In addition to frame types with compiled executable code, the current versions, 9 and 10, Framework IX, and Framework X, which run in virtual mode on a thunking platform includes a dynamic link library file (.FWL) that contain 32 bit flat memory GUI/API code that can be called by FRED as a function to run on the host operating system accepting parameters and returning a value.
 Present versions include the FrameworkPascal compiler, which extend Framework making it possible to compile .FWL filed that access Windows API.

 The spreadsheet program was superior in its day, offering true 3D capability, where spreadsheets could form an outline which can be "opened" to reveal a separate spreadsheet, as well as other frame types — a feat of sheer convenient function never again seen and further enhanced in later versions.

 Framework's built-in interpreter, the FRED (Frame Editor) computer language, was based on Lisp eval function.
 It can reference all frames and types across the product and can sense and perform all user interface operations.

 Compatibility

 Framework works on most versions of Microsoft Windows.
 Framework 7 was the last version which can be run on Windows 95/98/ME or on DOS.
 Framework 8 and 9 were designed to run on Windows XP, but not in Windows 9x or DOS.
 Official updates are provided to run Framework on Windows 7 and 8.
 Framework VIII, Framework IX and Framework 10 runs in a thunking virtual machine platform integrated with the latest version of Windows.

+Reception

+Stating that "Every module has been improved", BYTE in 1989 said while not revolutionary like previous versions, "Framework III is a good choice for anyone with a limited budget who isn't afraid of real power".
+The magazine criticized Ashton-Tate's new marketing of the suite as "'decision support software', whatever that means", and said that "FRED is [still] probably the most difficult macro language around".